matuteiglesias/journal/content/Dev/2024-04-12_Developed_ML_Model_and_Restructured_Git_Repository.md

 - **Grid Search Setup and Analysis**: Set up GridSearchCV for hyperparameter tuning of SGDRegressor and analyzed results to draw insights on model performance.

 ### Achievements
-- Successfully developed a comprehensive plan for the [[machine learning]] model.
+- Successfully developed a comprehensive plan for the machine learning model.
-- Restructured the Git repository for improved version control and [[project management]].
+- Restructured the Git repository for improved version control and project management.
 - Resolved multiple Git errors and integrated branches effectively.
 - Revised model training code and set up hyperparameter tuning with GridSearchCV.